Why Email is Better Than the Telephone

 You can skip niceties with email.
 Phone calls always start out with “Hello,” “How is the wife,” “Do you enjoy your new job,” “Did you bury the body deep enough,” etc. These are rather insulting little tidbits of speech because of one simple fact – no one much cares about the answers.
 But on the phone, you’re expected to make time-wasting small talk or else you sound rude.

 People will say things in email that they won’t say on the phone.
 Although this can be both a blessing and a curse, sometimes I just want people to shoot straight with me.
 Things they may feel uncomfortable saying on the phone, they have no problem dashing off in an email.
-This has been much more of a benefit than a curse for me.
+This has been much more of a benefit than a drawback for me.